HasanNahiyanNobel/Playground-Love-JS/ReadMe.md

-## Notes from JavaScript Tutorials
+## Notes from JavaScript Tutorial 1
 1. Introduction
 2. What is JavaScript?
 3. `Hello World!` in JavaScript